-- 4.101 Designated open space used for recreation and leisure purposes forms a key component of a green infrastructure network.
+4.101 Designated open space used for recreation and leisure purposes forms a key component of a green infrastructure network.
 Open Space, Playing Pitch and Built Facilities studies were produced for Adur in 2014.
 The Open Space Study concluded that the quantity of open space in Adur is satisfactory and that Adur has predominantly good quality, accessible open spaces.
-However, there are some wards in the district which fall short of the minimum provision standards for certain open space typologies and this shortfall should be addressed where possible over the plan period. - 4.102 The Open Space Study (2014) sets a number of local standards regarding the quantity, quality and accessibility of different open space typologies.
-In terms of quantity, the standards are as follows (all quantities are hectares per 1000 population):
+However, there are some wards in the district which fall short of the minimum provision standards for certain open space typologies and this shortfall should be addressed where possible over the plan period.
+Additionally, some unmet demand was identified for allotments across the district and it should be noted that Adur's allotment provision falls below the standard recommended by the National Society of Allotment and Leisure Gardeners.

+4.102 The Open Space Study (2014) sets a number of local standards regarding the quantity, quality and accessibility of different open space typologies.
+In terms of quantity, the local standards are as follows (all quantities are hectares per 1000 population):